 I will be a little more serious, and review…

-The Top Two, High Dollar Harmonic Balancer Pullers Available Today.
+The Top Two, High Quality Harmonic Balancer Pullers Available Today.

 OTC has a good one also, but it has very limited application compared to the two being reviewed here.